 Corene Tague, a licensed therapist with Student Psychological Counseling Services at Chapman, spoke to CoPA students and alumni at a recent career workshop on navigating your performing arts career during uncertain times.
 Tague addressed some of the unique challenges performing arts majors face, such as academic demands, burnout, and the impact on one’s identity when performance opportunities are severely altered or limited.
-Tague recommended the use of apps such as Headspace, Breathe2Relax, and MindShift CBT as well as the free, online, self-help available through Therapy Assistance Online (TAO) which includes modules for resilience training.
+Tague recommended the use of apps such as Headspace, Breathe2Relax, and MindShift CBT.
 Current students can seek additional free support for through Student Psychological Counseling Services, and alumni can access sliding-scale services through the Francis Smith Center for Individual and Family Therapy.

 On how CoPA students and alumni can approach current challenges, Tague adds: “You are at a pivotal time in your life, faced with a great deal of stress and adversity.
 How you prepare your environment, choose to navigate through the adversity and prioritize your mental health will have a great impact on your professional, academic, and interpersonal experiences.
 It is important to remember the joy and love you feel for your craft.
 It is important to nurture the relationships that fill your tank.
 It is important to battle hard but find softness within.
 Make the most out of these times, they will define who you become.”